swiftlang/swift-evolution/proposals/0235-add-result.md

 A previous version of this proposal included a `fold` operation.
 This operation is essentially an expression-based `switch`, and like the optional case projections, it would be better to provide a general language solution for it than to add a more limited design that covers only a single type.

 A previous version of this proposal did not label the closure parameter for the catching initializer.
 Single-argument unlabeled initializers are conventionally used for conversions, which this is not; usually the closure will be written explicitly, but in case it isn't, a parameter label is appropriate.

-There are several different names that would be reasonable for the `unwrapped` operation, such as `get`.
-None of these names seem obviously better than `unwrapped`.